flutter/website/src/docs/resources/faq.md

 ### Does Flutter come with a framework?

 Yes!
-Flutter ships with a modern reactive framework.
+Flutter ships with a modern react-style framework.
 Flutter's framework is designed to be layered and customizable (and optional).
 Developers can choose to use only parts of the framework, or even replace upper layers of the framework entirely.